COR-OPT/CompOpt-LowRankMatrixRecovery/README.md

 # LinearConvergenceGD
-Implementation of nonsmooth optimization algorithms for sharp and weakly convex problems
+Implementation of nonsmooth optimization algorithms for sharp and weakly convex problems.

+Subgradient and prox-linear methods as well as methods for generating synthetic instances of matrix sensing, robust PCA and matrix completion instances are available under `src/CompOpt.jl`.